ragnar-lothbrok/pricing-service/README.md

     - Database SSL Mode needs to ne enabled in Stage/Production Environment.
     - Sonar Integration
     - Access-Control-Allow-Origin needs to be set with actual value wherever application will be deployed.
+    - Adding database credentials to vault (Separate service which will store all credentials.)
 - CI/CD
     - Jenkins
     - Unit Test Cases